 Extensions beyond the seven-year limit may be granted in extreme instances.
 The reason for the extension must be presented in writing to the Graduate School.
-The student's Graduate Committee, Department Chairperson, and Associate Vice President of the Graduate School must approve the extension.
+The student's Graduate Committee, Department Chairperson, and head of the Graduate School must approve the extension.